 A moving video of a young Irish girl singing to her great-grandmother has taken the internet by storm.

-The video sees five-year-old Sophie meeting her great grandmother Breda for the first time since she was just nine months old.
+The video was uploaded in 2017, and sees five-year-old Sophie meeting her great grandmother Breda for the first time since she was just nine months old.

 Breda lives in London and has dementia.
 Sophie’s mother Sarah admitted that she was a little worried about how the two would interact.